-Even if the projector is slightly tilted (within a range of 30° up or down for the PowerLite 732c or 15° up or down for the PowerLite 740c), the projector has an automatic keystone correction function that detects and corrects vertical keystone distortion.
+Even if the projector is slightly tilted (within a range of 30° up or down), the projector has an automatic keystone correction function that detects and corrects vertical keystone distortion.

 It takes about one second after projection starts for the image to be corrected.
 During this time, a vertical keystone correction gauge appears on the screen.